metricly/metricly-docs/content/api/api-elements.md

 ## Fetch Raw and 5 Min Samples for a Single Element

-You can fetch metric samples for a single element using the **/elements/getMetricResultsUsingGET** endpoint.
-First you must obtain some element details from the **/elasticsearchElementQueryUsingPOST** endpoint.
+You can fetch metric samples for a single element using the **/elements/{elementId}/metrics/{metricId}/samples** endpoint.
+First you must obtain some element details from the **/elements/elasticsearch/elementQuery** endpoint.

 {{% expand "View Walkthrough." %}}

-1. Build a query using CURL that searches your inventory for an element matching **elementNames** you provide.
+1. Build a POST query using CURL that searches your inventory for an element matching **elementNames** you provide.
 In this example we are searching for `element-name-abc1`.
 Since we're only really interested in obtaining the **elementId** and **metricNames**, let's exclude attributes using **sourceFilter**:
 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{  "sort": { \
      "field": "name", \